jordiqui/Wordfish/README.md

 - The `Search Strategy` option toggles between `AlphaBeta`, `MCTS`, and the alias `Montecarlo`.
 Selecting either Monte Carlo mode routes move selection through the integrated tree searcher while preserving UCI output such as nodes, NPS, and PVs.
 - In Monte Carlo mode the engine reports simulated playouts as nodes, applies the `MultiPV` limit when formatting principal variations, and still honours UCI flags such as `ponder` and `infinite`.
+- The `MCTS Explore` parameter adjusts how aggressively the search alternates between widening the tree and deepening promising moves.
+The shipped default of `35` mirrors the engine's baseline exploration constant; increase the value to encourage broader coverage, or lower it to focus the playouts along the current best lines.
+- Because MCTS stores visit counts and averages for every root move, `MultiPV` output is inexpensive compared to alpha-beta search: the engine can emit multiple principal variations without restarting the root search for each line.
+- Unlike alpha-beta's iterative deepening, MCTS estimates depth from the number of playouts performed and typically performs better with time-based limits rather than fixed depths.
+Longer time controls and multiple threads give the search more room to build a useful Monte Carlo tree.
 - The `Contemp` and `Contempt` settings can bias the Monte Carlo evaluator towards or away from draws, while `King Safety` scales how aggressively the search protects each monarch across both strategies.

 ### Neural evaluation management